 We regularly assesses the need for a valuation allowance related to our deferred tax assets, which includes consideration of both positive and negative evidence related to the likelihood of realization of such deferred tax assets to determine, based on the weight of the available evidence, whether it is more-likely-than-not that some or all of our deferred tax assets will not be realized.
 In our assessment, we considered recent financial operating results, projected future taxable income, the reversal of existing taxable differences, and tax planning strategies.
 We recorded a full valuation allowance against our net deferred tax assets during the first quarter of 2019, resulting in a non-cash charge to income tax expense of \$13.6 million.
 We continued to maintain a valuation allowance against all of our deferred tax assets as of December 25, 2022.
 We did not provide for an income tax benefit on our pre-tax loss for the years ended December 25, 2022 and December 26, 2021.
-We assess the likelihood of the realization of our deferred tax assets of \$37.2 million and \$34.9 million, respectively.
+We assess the likelihood of the realization of our deferred tax assets each quarter and the valuation allowance is adjusted accordingly.
+As of December 25, 2022 and December 26, 2021, we have a valuation allowance related to our deferred tax assets of \$37.2 million and \$34.9 million, respectively.